WhoopInc/vagrant-s3auth/README.md

 }
 ```

+**IMPORTANT:** You must split up bucket and object permissions into separate policy statements as written above!
+See [Writing IAM Policies: How to grant access to an Amazon S3 Bucket][aws-s3-iam].

-`s3:ListBucket` permission is not strictly necessary. vagrant-s3auth will never
+Also note that `s3:ListBucket` permission is not strictly necessary. vagrant-s3auth will never
 make a ListBucket request, but without ListBucket permission, a misspelled box
-name results in a 403 Forbidden error instead of a 404 Not Found error.
+name results in a 403 Forbidden error instead of a 404 Not Found error. ([Why?][aws-403-404])

 See [AWS S3 Guide: User Policy Examples][aws-user-policy] for more.